Kiliaen Van Rensselaer (businessman)

 Kiliaen Drackett Van Rensselaer (born c.
 1970) is an American business executive and philanthropist.
 Van Rensselaer is the founder and CEO of Insurrection Media.
+He is a member of the prominent Van Rensselaer family.

 Early life

-Kiliaen Drackett Van Rensselaer, the son of Alexander Van Rensselaer and Sallie Drackett, grew up in Westport, Connecticut and is descended from the Van Rensselaer family who helped found the Dutch West India Company.
-His elder brother, Alexander Van Rensselaer, an artist, died in 2003 at the age of 35.
+Kiliaen Drackett Van Rensselaer was born in 1970, the second son of Alexander Taylor Van Rensselaer (b.
+1934) and Sallie Bolton Van Rensselaer (née Drackett).
+He had an older brother, Alexander Rogers Van Rensselaer (1968-2003), who was an artist and visionary, and died only aged 35 in Marina del Rey, California.
 His parents ran gourmet food retail stores called "Hay Day," which was eventfully bought in 1999 by Sutton Place Gourmet and re-branded as Balducci's.